HarshitDawar55/Openstack-Terraform/README.md

 * These services correspond to the private cloud services.

 * In various versions of Openstack, there is difference in number of services.
 Therefore according to the requirement select the version of Openstack which you want to install.

+* Openstack is a open-source software which has a very large community to support, and that is the reason why Openstack is keep on evolving.

+*